Adityaaa1505/Adityaaa1505.github.io/README.md

 ---

 ## 🔭 Currently Exploring
-- Deep learning & LLMs
+- ML and Deep Learning
-- Scalable backend systems
+- Using ML in Web Apps
-- System design + Devops fundamentals
+- DevOps

 ---